-Anthony Joshua: Five Opponents The Two-Time Heavyweight Champion Could Face Next
+Anthony Joshua: Three Opponents The Two-Time Heavyweight Champion Could Face Next

 Anthony Joshua has become only the fourth man in history to become a two-time heavyweight in an immediate rematch following the likes of Floyd Patterson, Muhammad Ali and Lennox Lewis.

 The 30-year-old reclaimed the WBA, WBO, IBF and IBO titles following a unanimous decision win against Andy Ruiz Jr last month after displaying a sensational boxing performance against the Mexican-American fighter.

 After relieving the insurmountable pressure on his shoulders, the questions coming out of the desert in Diriyah: what’s next?

 We take a look at the options below:

 The obligations of a champion can be tasking, and one of those facing Joshua are a few mandatory challengers.
 Bulgarian heavyweight contender Pulev is in-line with the IBF and Joshua must face him before May 31, 2020, or face being stripped of that belt.

 Given that Pulev is aligned with Bob Arum and Top Rank, AJ’s team will not want that belt to leave their stable and that could see the 30-year-old face the former title challenger next.

 2) Oleksandr Usyk